codeChutney/codeChutney.github.io/_posts/golang/2020-10-13-return-multiple-values.md

 	fmt.Printf("the third return value has value %v and type %T\n", res3, res3)

 	//saw, in this case we only care about the second return value
-	//note that because we are using the underscore, the container does not complaint
+	//note that because we are using the underscore, the compiler does not complaint
 	//if you replace the _ with res5 for example you would get './prog.go:20:2: res5 declared but not used'

 	_, _, res4 := multipleOut(7, 698)